CONNEX-AB-Delivery-System/DS-DeliveryTruck/README.md

 The tasks associated to deploy on your robot are:

 - deploy (The project deliver a FatJar to your Brick)
-- remoteRun (Ejecute a jar deployed on your Brick)
+- remoteRun (Execute a jar deployed on your Brick)
 - deployAndRun (Deploy & Execute from your Computer the program that you configured on the file: MANIFEST.MF)

 You can use the Java IDE to launch the task or execute them from the terminal